JonathanSumon/dff_bot/README.md

 I have added a github workflow which simply checks the linting of monitor.py.
 If the code test report is above 7.5, the build continues.
-If it is less that 7.5, it fails
+If it is less that 7.5, it fails.

 ## Room for improvement and Future scope